NethermindEth/juno/docs/docs/running-juno.md

 - [Google Cloud Platform (GCP)](running-on-gcp)

 :::tip
-You can use a snapshot for fast synchronisation with the Starknet Mainnet/Sepolia networks.
+You can use a snapshot for quickly synchronise your node with the network.
 Check out the [Database Snapshots](snapshots) guide to get started.
 :::

 ## Docker container